How to Raise Poultry

 If your birds are vaccinated you must use an unmedicated poultry feed.

 Any amount of medicated feed used in the first 3 weeks of the chicks life, will result in the vaccine being destroyed.

 To grow birds organically you must use certified organic poultry feed.

 Getting the coccidiosis vaccine is a completely organic way to build immunity and is done at the hatchery.

 Can I buy fertilized eggs?

-· Yes!
-We supply hatching eggs: Broilers, Leghorn, Sex-Sal-Link Browns, Rhode Island Red, Red rock Cross or Red Sussex and White Turkey eggs.
-All sold in quantities of 12.
+Yes!
+We supply hatching eggs: Broilers, Leghorn, Sex-Sal-Link Browns, Rhode Island Red, Red Rock Cross or Red Sussex and White Turkey eggs.
+Selection varies with each location.